 Multiply the probabilities along branches to calculate the probability of two consecutive events.
 The probability of drawing two red balls is P(red) x P(red) = `frac(2)(5)` x `frac(2)(5)` = `frac(4)(25)`.

-Adding the end result each of the routes along the branches gives a probability of 1.
+Adding the ends of all the branches gives a probability of 1.

 Draw the probability tree.
 For two red balls, multiply along the tree: